 Artists have been traveling to coastal Maine for decades, each trying to capture the land’s beauty and waters bordering it.
 William B. Hoyt is an artist who knows and loves this area and works and plays here frequently.
 Each of his canvases has an almost photographic quality.
 This attention to detail forces the viewer to lean in closer to experience every facet that forms the whole and becomes classic Maine.

 Hoyt says, “There is a challenge and a joy in seeing something ineffably beautiful or moving and resolving to make a painting of it.
-The threads of the canvas, the sea, family, friends and Maine have woven themselves inextricably into my psyche and my work.”
+The threads of the canvas, the sea, family, friends, and Maine have woven themselves inextricably into my psyche and my work.”

-“When summer is here, it means en plein air; being outside and finding the next fascination.
+“When summer is here, it means en plein air, being outside and finding the next fascination.
 I spend my winters with studio work.
 Summer is about inspiration and collection,” says Hoyt.
-“Sometimes I go looking, often early in the morning before setting sail for the next harbor, or toward the end of the day after we anchor and the harsh light softens.
+“Sometimes I go looking, often early in the morning before setting sail for the next harbor or toward the end of the day after we anchor and the harsh light softens.
 Other times a subject recommends itself unsolicited with the realization that a painting is staring me in the face.”

 An artist sees the world through different eyes, and it is rare to find Hoyt without his camera close at hand.
-He is always collecting moments and has trouble not stopping to at each scene with the possibility it may someday be committed to paint.
+He is always collecting moments and has trouble not stopping at each scene with the possibility he may someday be committed to paint.
 “Images are everywhere,” he says.
 “Some wonder if my need to stop and snap ever gets in the way.
 I can’t help but find that funny.
 It doesn’t get in the way; it is the way.”

 Hoyt is a wanderer and an adventurer.
 He has been fortunate in his life to be able to find and create and reproduce the beauty around him.
 He has more stories to tell than most and remembers them in details as vibrant as his canvases.